Montessori Mom

 1. Chairs should have large seats and short legs.
 There should be a variety of sizes.

-2. Different styles of chairs–chairs with arms, chairs without arms, wide stools, etc.
+2. Provide different styles of chairs — chairs with arms, chairs without arms, wide stools, etc.

-3. Chairs should be made of wood that are wood grain or light colored chairs that show dirt marks.
+3. Chairs should be made of wood that is wood grain or light colored so they show dirt marks.
 The chairs should be made for scrubbing.

 Rugs